 What do you think is the best thing about the campus/city/Finland?

 The incredible student culture here is definitely the best thing about the campus.
 During my studies, I completely immersed myself in all those fun activities.
-I joined a guild and even became a board member for the annual ball committee of AYY, Aalto Universitys student union.
-I participated in sitsits and earned my right to be a teekkari.
-Sitsit are student parties with food and lots of singing.
+I joined a guild and even became a board member for the annual ball committee of AYY, Aalto University's student union.
+I participated in dinner parties (sitsit) and earned my right to be a teekkari.
 Teekkari are students who study technology at an university, they are knows for their teekkari caps and traditions.
 I am sure I will miss those amazing student events that made Otaniemi so special.

 How did you find out about Aalto?

 While I was a researcher at the University of Sharjah, UAE I got the chance to meet with a former Aalto University professor.
 He noticed that I was applying for master’s degrees and suggested I would apply to Aalto University too.
 Aalto, in comparison to universities e.g. in Sweden, France or Canada, seemed like the perfect fit for me.
 Due to its high worldwide reputation and modern facilities, Aalto University became my first choice.

 What was the biggest barrier for you before accepting to come to study at Aalto?

 For me living alone for the first time was a totally new experience, at times even a scary one.
 I was cooking more or less successfully and trying my best at being independent.
 However, once I started to get the hang of it, this place and the people became like a second home to me.
 Moreover, we have this saying in my language, which roughly translates to:” your parents will only raise you to a certain age, and after that only life matures you.”